Behind The Front Lines Of East Tennessee’s Opioid Crisis

-Drugs are easier to find than addiction treatment in this region.
+In this region, drugs are easier to find than addiction treatment.
 Many communities in East Tennessee lack adequate access to doctors, mental health or addiction services.
 Waiting lists for detox are long, and without help many struggling addicts overdose, die or end up behind bars before treatment beds open up.

 Calls for change have grown louder in recent years.
 East Tennessee community leaders increasingly want more drug prevention and treatment options, and more alternatives to incarceration for nonviolent drug addicts in Appalachia.

 In February, 2016, Roane County launched a new drug treatment court officials hoped would help reduce the overdose death rate and help struggling addicts who commit crimes overcome their addiction and stay out of jail for good.

 TruckBeat documented the first day of Roane County's drug treatment court and followed the story over the next five months.
 Here are three stories from that ongoing series:

 Sleeping On Boats: Drugs And Mental Illness Drive Jail Overcrowding